Seagate/cloudfuse/README.md

 the process will stay in the foreground.
 You may mount the cloud in the foreground using the command line arguments by removing 'service'.

 ## Find help from your command prompt
-To see a list of commands, type `cloudfuse -h` and then press the ENTER key.
+To see a list of commands, type `cloudfuse -h`.
 To learn about a specific command, just include the name of the command (For
 example: `cloudfuse mount -h`).